Can you change jobs while buying a house?

-FHA says a borrower who continues to advance in their line of work should be considered favorably.
+The Federal Housing Administration, which backs FHA mortgages, says a borrower who continues to advance in their line of work should be considered favorably.

 This is where you have to be careful.
-The following is a list of changes that could jeopardize your approval.
+The following is a list of changes that could jeopardize your mortgage approval:

 Even if your pay increases, be careful about your pay structure.
-A seemingly small change can make a big different in your approval status.
+A seemingly small change can make a big difference in your approval status.

-Companies alter employee pay structures on occasion.
-They move a bigger portion of pay -- or all of it -- to bonus or commission.
+Sometimes, companies change employee pay structures.
+They move a bigger portion of pay — or all of it — to bonus or commission.

 You might sit at the same desk.
 You might do the same job for the same people.
 You might make more money.

 But once you become a contractor, you become self-employed.
 If you’ve been self-employed for less than five years you’d need to share your income tax forms to document your income.